 Sanders began selling food to travelers from a gas station in Kentucky.
-As History points out, he became a hit with travelers selling his simple country fare of country ham, okra, biscuits, string beans, and similar items as an alternative to the typical diner food found along the highways.
-And in 1939 he discovered that using pressure cookers to perfect his quick-frying chicken coated in his secret recipe of 11 herbs and spices.
+As History points out, he became a hit with travelers selling his simple country fare of country ham, okra, biscuits, string beans, and similar items as an alternative to the typical diner food found along the highway.
+In 1939, he discovered that using pressure cookers could perfect his quick-frying chicken, which was coated in his secret recipe of 11 herbs and spices.

 Colonel Sanders took aim (with a gun!) at a business rival.

 An aggressive marketer, Sanders painted advertising signs on buildings for miles around his gas station slash restaurant, according to History.
-Matt Stewart, who ran another local gas station, started painting over his signs, and when Sanders found out he rushed to stop him, accompanied by two Shell executives.
+Matt Stewart, who ran another local gas station, started painting over his signs, and when Sanders found out, he rushed to stop him, accompanied by two Shell executives.

 White pepper might be the secret to KFC's recipe.

-That 11 herbs and spices recipe has always been a secret, until, in 2016, a writer for the Chicago Tribune unearthed what is purported to be the actual recipe with all 11 herbs and spices—including the white pepper.
+KFC's chicken recipe has always been a secret, until 2016, when a writer for the Chicago Tribune unearthed what is purported to be the actual recipe with all 11 herbs and spices—including the white pepper.

-They don't want you to think about the chicken being fried.
+KFC doesn't want you to think about the chicken being fried.

 The founder of Wendy's actually came up with the famous chicken bucket.

-They offered a fried chicken prom corsage.
+KFC once offered a fried chicken prom corsage.